PawelS96/SkyrimPerkCalculator/README.md

 # SkyrimPerkCalculator
-Mobile app for browsing skill trees and designing character builds in The Elder Scrolls V : Skyrim.
+Android app for browsing skill trees and designing character builds in The Elder Scrolls V : Skyrim.
 Offers support for Ordinator Perk Overhaul mod and might also include other mods in the future.

 <a href="https://imgur.com/9SlMaO7"><img src="https://i.imgur.com/9SlMaO7.jpg" title="source: imgur.com" width="300"/></a>